-During the year the Group adopted three new International Financing Reporting Standards namely IFRS 9- 'Financial Instruments' and IFRS 15-'Revenues from Contracts with Customer' and early adopted IFRS 16 -'Leases'.
-The adoption of these new accounting standards resulted in an additional charge of \$2.19million to the Income Statement, which impaired the operating results for the year.
-This was due to the changes in accounting policies in the recognition of revenue from Extended Warranties under IFRS 15 and depreciation expenses and financing expenses on the recognition of right-ofuse assets and lease liabilities under IFRS 16.
-Also with the adoption of these new standards, a charge of \$4.95million was taken to retained earnings, which reduced shareholder equity in the year.
-The impact of these charges however are expected to reverse out in the Income Statement in future periods.
+During the year, the Group adopted IFRS 9 'Financial Instruments' and IFRS 15 'Revenues from Contracts with Customers', and early adopted IFRS 16 'Leases'.
+The adoption of these new accounting standards resulted in additional charges of \$2.19million to the Income Statement due to changes in accounting policies in the recognition of revenues from extended warranties under IFRS 15 and depreciation expenses and financing expenses on the recognition of right-of-use assets and lease liabilities under IFRS 16.
+This impact however is expected to reverse out in the Income Statement in future periods.

-Total earnings per share increased 21% from 19.00 cents to 23.00 cents per share.
+The earnings per share increased 21% from \$0.19 to \$0.23 per share.

-The total assets increased by \$71.6million to \$226.7million, which included a new right-of-use asset of \$43.0million recognized in the Balance Sheet with the adoption of IFRS 16-"Leases".
-The total assets also included the acquisition cost of a 5 acre property in Laqere, which the Company intends to develop into a commercial and logistics facility mainly for Company use.
-The net debt to total capital gearing increased from 35% to 39% mainly due to the new borrowing to acquire the large property holding, but is still at a comfortable level to allow the Balance Sheet to take up more borrowing for business expansion.
+The total assets increased by \$71.6million to \$226.7million, which included a new right-of-use asset of \$43.0million recognised into the Balance Sheet with the adoption of IFRS 16 - 'Leases'.
+The Company also during the year acquired a large 5-acre property holding, for development purposes.

+The net debt to total capital gearing increased from 35% to 39% mainly due to the new borrowing to acquire a large property holding, but is still at a comfortable level to allow the Balance Sheet to take up more borrowing for business expansion.